Feature

 Analysis: Who had the best January transfer window?

-Football writer Ben Bloom looks at the sides in FA Cup fourth-round action this weekend and what to expect.
+Football writer Ben Bloom looks at the sides in FA Cup fourth-round action and what to expect.

-Premier League clubs are in FA Cup action this weekend with 17 top-flight sides hoping to book a place in the fifth round.
+Seventeen Premier League clubs are in FA Cup action over the extended weekend, all hoping to book a place in the fifth round.

 Arsenal, Brentford and West Ham United are the only teams not featuring after they were eliminated in the third round, giving them a rare weekend off to recharge.